jaffster595/Duplinator/README.md

 - ~~After deleting an image, the image pair should remain in the results box but should be greyed out so that the user knows which images have been actioned already without needing to rescan~~ - DONE
 - Add a tick box for 'Save History' which stores scanned folder locations making it easier to revisit common folders (ENABLED BY DEFAULT)
 - Add a tick box for 'Use Recycle Bin' so that the user can specify if they want images to be completely deleted or if they should go to the recycle bin (ENABLED BY DEFAULT)
-- Ability to choose how many levels of subfolders the application should search through after ticking 'Include subfolders'
+- ~~Ability to choose how many levels of subfolders the application should search through after ticking 'Include subfolders'~~ - DONE
 - Add sorting options to results page by various characteristics, such as sorting by date to get the oldest images at the top, sorting by largest files first or sort by the most certain duplicates first etc
 - Ability to scan an entire drive instead of just a single folder
 - Ability to provide a single image file which the application will attempt to locate duplicates of within a particular folder or drive.